Princess Crown: Release

 Princess Crown was revealed in May 1997.
 The beginning of promotion for the title came after the agreement between Atlus and Sega to co-develop the title.
 The game was released on December 11 the same year.
-It was re-released on December 10, 1998 as part of the budget Saturn Collection.
+It was re-released on December 10, 1998, as part of the budget Saturn Collection.

 Atlus later ported the game to the PlayStation Portable (PSP).
 The port was managed by Hiroki Toyama, an Atlus staff member who would go on to direct Tokyo Mono Hara Shi: Karasu no Mori Gakuen Kitan.
 Initially unaware of the title, Toyama was favorably impressed by it when he played the Saturn original.
 His main goal when porting was to preserve the original experience as far as possible.
 He and the programmers paid particular attention to debugging the game.
 The PSP port was released on September 22, 2005.
 A port of the PSP version to PlayStation 4 was created, being released as both a pre-order bonus and paid downloadable content for 13 Sentinels: Aegis Rim.
 It was provided to buyers of the game's Digital Artbook.
 The port's screen resolution was based on the PSP version.

 No version of Princess Crown has received an international release.
 In a preview of the game, 1UP.com noted that while Atlus was looking into bringing the game overseas, Sony's content approval policy appeared like it would make localization efforts problematic.
 Kamitani later stated in 2009 that the game's age impeded any localization efforts.
 Another reason, cited in a feature for 1UP.com, was the loss of the game's original source code.
 Video game journalist Anoop Gantayat notably created a translation guide for the game, while other online guides covered missing sections such as side quests and the true ending.
-A fan translation is being developed for the Sega Saturn original by GitHub users CyberWarriorX and SamIAm.
+An English fan translation of the Sega Saturn version was released in April 2025.